Academic Librarianship — MLIS Career Pathway

-Select from: Open Access, Intercultural Communication,”Scholarly Communication and Publishing: Access, Intellectual Property, and Impact”, “New Technologies That Can Impact Information Awareness and Access (ex.
-Chatbots)” Open Data: From Reference to Advocacy [See current topics.
+Select from: Open Education: OER and Open Pedagogy, Intercultural Communication,”Scholarly Communication and Publishing: Access, Intellectual Property, and Impact”, “New Technologies That Can Impact Information Awareness and Access (ex.
+Chatbots)” Digital Copyright, Cultural Competence for Information Professionals, Metadata [See current topics.
 Select class number then topics]

 Select from: Leadership, Grant Writing, Managing Change, Information Vendor Landscape [See current topics.
 Select class number then topics]

-Select from: Institutional Repositories, Digital Libraries; Augmented and Virtual Reality, AI in the Library, Design Thinking, Problem Solving with Data, Collecting and Analyzing Data for Evidence Based Decisions [See current topics.
+Select from: Digital Libraries, Augmented and Virtual Reality, AI in the Library, Design Thinking, Problem Solving with Data, Collecting and Analyzing Data for Evidence Based Decisions [See current topics.
 Select class number then topics]